 Harbor House II Intensive Residential Program

-Harbor House II offers rehabilitation and recovery to 55 male mentally ill chemical abusers 18 and over who are in need of long-term residential treatment.
-Harbor House II operates as a modified therapeutic community offering a systematic treatment approach that is guided by an explicit perspective on the drug use disorder, mental illness, the person, recovery and right living.
+Harbor House II offers rehabilitation and recovery to 55 male residents with co-occurring substance use and mental health disorders, 18 and over who are in need of long-term residential treatment.
+Harbor House II operates as a modified therapeutic community offering a systematic treatment approach that is guided by a perspective on the substance use disorder, mental health disorder, the individual, and evidenced based recovery.
 The therapeutic community consists of the social environment, peers, and staff who, as role models of successful personal change serve as guides in the recovery process.
 Thus, the community is the context in which change occurs and the method for facilitating change.

-An integrated team of trained psychiatrists, registered psychiatric nurses, licensed social workers and certified alcohol and substance abuse counselors provide individualized treatment tailored to different diagnoses and varying levels of functioning with the goal of enhancing patient quality of life.
-Residents of Harbor House II develop the life skills needed for discharge back into the community.
+An integrated team of board certified psychiatrists, registered psychiatric nurses, licensed social workers and certified alcohol and substance abuse counselors provide individualized treatment tailored to different diagnoses and varying levels of functioning with the goal of enhancing patient quality of life.
+Many residents complete treatment re-entering the community with life skills and paths to long term recovery.

 - Comprehensive assessment and treatment planning

 - Medication assisted-treatment (MAT)